 “Kicking Cans” and “Simple and Strange” similarly reflect on the past and bad decisions.
 But by the time “Echo In the Corner Of the Room” rolls around, listeners have heard the same narrative, chord progression and sadness four different times (with six more times to go).

-With this record, the Frights commits a major sin that comes with putting out a purely acoustic record: failing to bring diversity.
+With this record, the Frights commit a major sin that comes with putting out a purely acoustic record: failing to bring diversity.
 Everything Seems Like Yesterday has 10 songs that all essentially sound the same.
 A harmonica is thrown in every now and then to spice things up, but it clearly is not doing much.

 The lyrics’ significance hasn’t changed much from the Frights’ previous works, but because the backing music is plain, one can’t help but notice the lyrical shortcomings.
 In “Love Grows Cold,” lead singer Mikey Carnevale sings, “Love grows cold and if it does that’s fine/ The cold brings me closer to you.”
 On the surface, these lyrics show the band’s understanding of the tough conventions of love.
 But there isn’t much else underneath this, which isn’t what the band wants listeners to think.